-This is the 50th anniversary of the Hungarian Revolution.
-This is the event that changed our lives, my mother and father and I became Refugees.
+This is the 58th anniversary of the Hungarian Revolution.
+This is the event that changed our lives, my mother and father and we became Political Refugees.
 We had to flee our home and homeland.

 We lived on the first floor apartment #10.
 The tree was right in front of our windows.
 This is one of the main "round" streets in Budapest so during the revolution there was a lot of "action" right in front of our building.
 This is a picture I took about a year ago when I was visiting.

 During the revolution this was our view of the tree.... yes including the dead body hanging by his feet....Now that I'm writing this it sounds so horribly ghoulish but at the time we were numb to all of the horrors.

 This is what the street looked like, the building on the left is our building.
 The debris on the ground included human body parts, sometimes the tanks ran people over....